m-kwon/festify/README.md

 1. [Start](#Start)

 # Overview
-festify is a web application
+festify is a web application that allows users to build Spotify playlists based on upcoming music festivals

 ![](./client/dist/SpotiBot.gif)